wangjie212/TSSOS/README.md

 - MOSEK
 - JuMP

-TSSOS has been tested on WINDOW 10, Julia 1.2, JuMP 0.21 and MOSEK 8.1.
+TSSOS has been tested on Ubuntu and Windows 10, Julia 1.2, JuMP 0.21 and MOSEK 8.1.
 ## Usage
 ### Unconstrained polynomial optimization problems
 The unconstrained polynomial optimization problem formulizes as